FrameworkComputer/freebsd-on-framework/README.md

   - Work-in-progress by Framework
 - [x] Built-in Camera
 - [x] Built-in Microphone
+- [x] Suspend (S3) on 11th-13th Gen
+  - Works with Intel GPU driver, not with SCFB
+  - Wakes up only on power button, or lid, not keyboard press
+- [ ] Suspend (S0ix) on Intel Core Ultra
+  - Not supported yet by FreeBSD
 - Expansion Cards
   - [x] USB-C
   - [x] USB-A